-- The NYC Police Museum has something for everyone.
+- Due to extensive damage during Hurricane Sandy, this museum is currently closed.
+The NYC Police Museum has something for everyone.
 See the vehicles, badges, weapons, criminals and even women in the force through the history of policing in NYC.
 They do not have regular family events, but do have them occasionally and you can have a birthday party there!

 - Sit where George Washington sat at Fraunces Tavern.
 This building is fully restored with furnishing and artifacts from Revolutionary days.
 If you don't mind paying decidedly 21st century prices you can even have lunch or a beer in the Tavern Washington said farewell to his officers.
 Family Saturdays are the first Sat of the month and give kids a chance to experience a little bit of what it was like to be a child then, with hands on projects of 18th century life like candle-making.

 - Unfortunately, the South Street Seaport Museum has closed.
 We'll update this post if and when it reopens.
 South Street Seaport Museum is really like several museums and could be a destination unto itself.
 From the historic ships to the historic streets walk past the tourists on their way to The Sharper Image and you'll have the Museums almost to yourselves.
 There are tons of events including family programs every Saturday, which cover a broad range of hands-on maritime or old New York-themed activities, like making chewing gum or sailor Valentines.